wp-plugins/seo-nutrition-and-print-for-recipes-by-edamam/readme.txt

 = How can I request a feature to be added in future versions of the Edamam Plugin? =

 You can email widget@edamam.com with your requests.

+= Is this a clone of the Ziplist Plugin =
+This plugin is an extension to the Ziplist plugin with added:
+- Automated nutritional data calculation and including it in the Schema.org microtags
+- Allows formating of more then one ingredient list in the same recipe.

 == Screenshots ==